icebreakerone/perseus-demo-cap/README.md

 - A private key belonging to the client
 - A bundle containing a directory issued certificate generated from the private key and the intermediate CA certificate for the directory client issuer
-- A bundle containing the directory CA root and intermediate certificate for the directory server issuer

 All keys and certificates are in PEM format.

 The client key and bundle are used for mutual TLS.
-The server certificate is used to verify the server's identity.

 For local development, these are local files.
 In production, these are stored in AWS Secrets Manager.